 - Crib and/or roll away bed(s) (additional fee)

 - Strollers (there may be an additional fee)

 - DVD and video library

 Check-in time is 3 p.m. and check-out time is 12 noon.
-It appears that this hotel is very strict about these time frames because guests who anticipate an early arrival or late departure are advised to book an extra night.
 As at most hotels, accommodations vary in terms of size, extra amenities, and cost.
 However, the Four Seasons Hotel is considered a luxury resort, and all rooms and suites are expressly designed with guests' comfort in mind and include the following special features and amenities: